 Sometimes families must cancel their registration due to unforeseen circumstances and we are unable to issue refunds in such cases.
-We recommend that families purchase our Cancellation Protection Plan to provide for maximum possible refunds.
-This program provides a refund (including the normally non-refundable deposit but not the premium paid for the plan itself) if camp enrollment is cancelled by written notification prior to the start of the program.
-No refund is provided if the cancellation request is received after the camp begins.
+We recommend that families purchase our Tuition Protection Plan to provide for maximum possible refunds.
+This program provides a refund (including the normally non-refundable deposit but not the premium paid for the plan itself) if camp enrollment is canceled by written notification prior to the start of the program.
+No refund is provided if the cancelation request is received after the camp begins.
 The total fee for the coverage plan is 10% of the total cost of the program before any discounts.
-You visit our refund policy page to read more about our Cancellation Protection Plan and refund policy.
+You visit our refund policy page to read more about our Cancelation Protection Plan and refund policy.

 - What if I need to change my camper’s session after I’ve enrolled?

-Because Education Unlimited incurs many non-recoverable fees once a student has enrolled in a program, switching from one program to another is considered to be two different transactions, (1) cancellation of the first camp and (2) enrollment in the second camp.
-Families that have purchased the CPP for the cancelled program will be refunded the full amount due per our cancellation insurance refund schedule.
-For families that have not purchased this cancellation coverage, the camp fees paid are nonrefundable and cannot be transferred to the new camp.
+Because Education Unlimited incurs many non-recoverable fees once a student has enrolled in a program, switching from one program to another is considered to be two different transactions, (1) cancelation of the first camp and (2) enrollment in the second camp.
+Families that have purchased the CPP for the canceled program will be refunded the full amount due per our cancelation insurance refund schedule.
+For families that have not purchased this cancelation coverage, the camp fees paid are nonrefundable and cannot be transferred to the new camp.